MicrosoftDocs/architecture-center/docs/example-scenario/integration/logic-apps-data-integration-content.md

 ## Considerations

-Keep these points in mind when considering this architecture.
+Keep the following points in mind when considering this architecture:

 ### Availability